Māngere East and Manukau Preferred Cycling Networks Māngere East and Manukau Preferred Cycling Networks

 The Business Cases identified a proposed cycle network for Manukau and Māngere East.

-We have moved from the high-level network phase into the design stage.
+We've moved from the high-level network phase into the design stage.

 The preliminary design is the first step in delivering the wider Manukau Cycle network.